AvneeshSarwate/browser_drawn_projections/src/sketches/handwriting_animator/notes.md

+## basic plan of dynamic page layout
+- get an alphabet annotated with top/bottom lines
+- write script that takes ascii and generates the launch-start and scale for each character (using top/bottom line alignment)
+- write a launcher that does a basic write-out/collapse launch with the above layout info
+- figure out a mouse-over - rewrite system for per-charater re-animation

 ## more stuff to manage groups of strokes and launch groups with script

-- bounding-box adjustment for groups only works with pointer-start relative launch
-- need to fix edge conditions for phase/active
-- need to figure out proper math for draw-all => collapse-all logic
 - need to test with nested groups